Adults Living with SMA, Financial and PA Support

 Northern Ireland – people pay rates.

-If you are on a low income, you may be able to get help with paying your rates through the Rate Relief Scheme or, for Universal Credit claimants, through a rate rebate.
+If you are on a low income, you may be able to get help with paying your rates through the Rate Relief Scheme.
+For Universal Credit claimants, help is through a rate rebate.
 See:

 A number of charities provide grants.
-Who can apply and what they will fund varies a lot and may change depending on their level of funding.
+Who can apply and what they will fund varies a lot.
+It may change depending on their level of funding.

-Funding for Equipment on this page outlines what information you will need to apply for a grant from a charity.
+Tab 10.
+Funding for Equipment > outlines what information you will need to apply for a grant from a charity.

 There may be other grant possibilities.
-Please contact the SMA UK Outreach & Support Team to see if we can help you to find charities that may assist you.
+Please contact SMA UK’s Support Team> to see if we can help you to find charities that may assist you.